keesterbrugge/pdptt_alns/README.md

+# Master's Thesis
+## Kees ter Brugge, Chalmers University of Technology
-# Adaptive large neighborhood search heuristic for the pickup and delivery problem with trailers and transshipments
+### Adaptive large neighborhood search heuristic for the pickup and delivery problem with trailers and transshipments